Michael Smith (darts player): 2018

 Smith was thirteenth seeded at the 2018 World Championship, losing in the second round to eventual champion Rob Cross, having missed two match darts.
 Following the championship, Smith was invited into the 2018 Premier League, the second invitation to the Premier League he had received.
 Smith finished the league phase in second place, qualifying for the play-offs.
 He beat Gary Anderson in the semi-final before losing in the final 4–11 to Michael van Gerwen.

 2018 also saw Smith win his first event on the World Series of Darts, taking the 2018 Shanghai Darts Masters with an 8–2 win over Rob Cross in the final.
 Smith reached the final of the 2018 World Series of Darts Finals, missing five darts to take the title in a 10–11 defeat to James Wade.

-2019
+2019: World Championship and World Matchplay finals

 Smith was tenth seed at the 2019 World Championship.
 In the second round, he eliminated Ron Meulenkamp before beating John Henderson and Ryan Searle to reach the quarter-final.
 He reached his first World Championship semi-final with a 5–1 victory over Luke Humphries, then beat Nathan Aspinall in the semi-final to set up a final against Michael van Gerwen.
-Smith was defeated in the final, 3–7.
+Smith was defeated in the final, 7–3.

 He reached the final of the 2019 World Matchplay, where he faced Rob Cross.
-Smith lost the first 9 legs of the match and eventually lost 13–18.
+Smith lost the first 9 legs of the match and eventually succumbed 18–13.